-But while it’s exciting to tap into the mission and leadership platform of your brand, you know that it can’t stop there.
-You are in business for a reason, and it’s ok to ask the big question:
+The branding process can be an enlightening, empowering adventure.
+You are discovering how to build an authentic business that stands out in a sea of faceless enterprises.
+You’ve unlocked the tools to crafting a brand that is truly authentic to your voice, your core beliefs, and your deepest motivations.
+While it’s exciting to tap into the mission and leadership platform of your brand, you know that it can’t stop there.
+You are in business for a reason, and it’s okay to ask the big question:

 Where will the money come from?

-The answer is quite straightforward, but it does require digging deep and asking yourself some questions.
+The answer is straightforward, but it does require digging deep and asking yourself some questions.
 To put it simply, the money comes from trust.
-In fact, I believe that if you’ve properly established your brand using the Identitype System, your tribe – your target clients – will willingly send cash in you direction.
+In fact, I believe that if you’ve properly established your brand using the Identitype System, your tribe— your target clients— will willingly send cash in your direction.
 It’s up to you to direct the flow (build an authentic brand that attracts them) and then open the floodgates (through mutual trust).

 - Connect to your ideal clients’ needs.